 Meg Riley is our Agricultural Educator and is available to help with agriculture related questions and to deliver programs to schools or community groups.
 Contact her at mriley@plymouthcountyma.gov or call 774-404-7022

 We offer a wide variety of educational programs and they can vary throughout the year.
-Click on the link to sign up or contact the educator for more information.
+Click on the link to sign up or contact the educator for more information..
+Classes taught by a 4-H Educator are limited and may fill up quickly.
+Programming is free to public schools in Plymouth County.
+Private and Home schools can book programs for a fee.

 Cathy Acampora will bring Merida, the dog safety therapy dog to your organization to teach dog safety.
 Sign up for this program here https://forms.gle/MmNBJVJ9XE8fSwFc6